Op weg naar een circulair en klimaatpositief festival

 Progress and results

-1. Energy: in 2023, ITGWO operated 85% on the solar power from Vlieland.
-In 2024, this increased to 95%, partly due to Greener batteries and a green hydrogen generator from Watermeln, which provided power to an entire festival location.
+Energy: in 2023, ITGWO ran 85% on solar energy from Vlieland.
+In 2024, this rose to 95%, partly due to Greener batteries and a green hydrogen generator from Watermeln, which powered an entire festival location.

-The budget created through the Good Travel program goes to the Transition Fund.
-The Transition Fund is an innovative financial model that enables ITGWO to accelerate its own sustainable transition by introducing an internal carbon price of €90 per ton and making a sustainable transition budget available.
+The budget created through the Good Travel program goes into the Transition Fund.
+The Transition Fund is an innovative financial model that enables ITGWO to accelerate its own sustainable transition, by both introducing an internal carbon price of €90 per ton and making a sustainable transition budget available.
+Read more about the transition fund here.

 ON THE WAY TO CIRCULAR